 In 1987, Bishop Grosz became the official liaison between the Diocese of Buffalo and the Ukrainian Byzantine Catholic Community of Buffalo.
 He received bi-ritual faculties from Rome giving him the ability to minister in Ukrainian Byzantine parishes on occasion.
 He has also been very involved in dialogue between the Catholic Church and the Polish National Catholic Church.

 Bishop Grosz was diocesan coordinator of the visit to Buffalo of Cardinal Jozef Glemp, primate of Poland, in 1991, as well as coordinator for the visit of Cardinal Henryk Gulbinowicz of Wroclaw, Poland.
 From 2005 to 2008, he served on the diocesan Strategic Planning Commission that developed and implemented the Journey in Faith and Grace, the parish reconfiguration plan.

 Despite his many other obligations, Bishop Grosz found time to write columns and articles for religious publications.
-He wrote a liturgy column for the Western New York Catholic, the monthly Catholic newspaper of the Diocese of Buffalo, and publications including The Priest, Pastoral Life, Modern Liturgy, Maria Legionis, Priestly Heart newsletter, Comfort My People newsletter, Eucharistic Minister, and The Catholic Digest.
+He wrote a liturgy column for the Western New York Catholic, the monthly Catholic newspaper of the diocese, and publications including The Priest, Pastoral Life, Modern Liturgy, Maria Legionis, Priestly Heart newsletter, Comfort My People newsletter, Eucharistic Minister, and The Catholic Digest.
 The bishop has also authored two books Celebrating the Marian Year (United States Catholic Conference, Washington, DC, 1987), and I Come to Serve (Pueblo Publishing company, New York, 1987).